 For semiconductor companies, it is essential to evaluate the materials you are using in manufacturing and identify if there are more environmentally friendly alternatives, and responsibly handle the waste.
 Brewer Science established the Green Chemistry Program in 2019, which is an effort to identify chemical alternatives that are proven to be more sustainable, as well as divert hazardous materials for reuse applications.
 The reuse program handles waste materials for cleanup.
 When possible, the materials are used by partners who can use such materials or find alternative uses for them.

 Any company can take a closer look at its energy use and applications.
 Are there energy alternatives you can utilize?
-At Brewer Science, 55% of the electricity used in 2020 came from wind energy.

 Take Measures to stay accountable.

 Applying for programs and certifications helps you stay accountable, provides a framework for improvement, and allows you to be transparent with customers and the community.
 Annual certifications, such as ISO 14001 provide an audit that allows you to evaluate your processes for continuous improvement.
 B Corp Certification is renewed every three years and evaluates your company in more areas in addition to sustainability, including social responsibility activities such as diversity, inclusion, economic impact, supply chain management, and more.
 This framework allows you to benchmark your company’s initiatives to others in the industry to continually push each other to do better.
 Matt Beard, Director of Integrated Management at Brewer Science, emphasizes that sustainable practices are an ongoing concern that require continuous commitment; it’s not simply a check-the-box afterthought.